dokyun-kim4/Neato-Navigation/README.md

 Download the folder of a project you would like to see.
 Follow the instructions on `main.mlx` for the project walkthrough.

 ## Warning
-The code is written to function on a Neato that has been modified by the school.
+The code is written to function on a Neato that has been modified by the course instructors.
 Some code might not function as intended.